-To avoid these oversights, implement well-structured recruitment selection and process strategy to help you adapt to these trends..
+To avoid these oversights, review the steps of your recruitment process to help you adapt to these trends.

-Without a recruitment selection and process strategy in place, many hiring managers fall back on bad habits and end up making poor hiring decisions.
+Without strategy and policy in place when it comes to the steps in your recruitment process, many hiring managers fall back on bad habits and end up making poor hiring decisions.
 Hiring on gut feel, not doing pre-employment reference checks or failing to conduct assessments are all common mistakes that can have dire consequences.

 Just as hiring the right candidate can grow your business, so hiring the wrong candidate can spell bad news for both you and the candidate.
 An inexperienced candidate can become a burden to other staff, even if their intentions are good.
 You can fix this with additional training.
 But if you weren’t prepared for a bad hire, it will certainly dent your budget and productivity.
 And if the candidate leaves under negative circumstances, it could impact their confidence and their professional reputation.

 Or you could employ someone who’s disruptive for one of many reasons.
 This will negatively impact colleagues, customers, your budget and your bottom line.
-Disruptive employees aren’t necessarily loud and disorderly, so their behaviour isn’t easy to spot early on.
-Passive aggression, laziness and tardiness all take their toll.
+Disruptive employees aren’t necessarily loud and disorderly, so their behavior isn’t easy to spot early on.
+Passive aggression, laziness, and tardiness all take their toll.
 The cost of a toxic hire can have long-lasting consequences.

-A well-structured recruitment selection and process policy will help you implement steps that must be followed before any candidate is employed.
-This will prevent your team spending too much time on unsuitable candidates.
+A well-structured selection process policy will help you implement steps that must be followed before any candidate is employed.
+This will prevent your team from spending too much time on unsuitable candidates.
 It also allows you to manage your hiring better and identify existing flaws.